cafebase/tokenspot/README.md

 | gitleaks | ✅ | ❌ | ❌ |
 | **TokenSpot** | ✅ | ✅ | ✅ |

+### The Problem
+Bug hunters waste hours manually verifying API key findings.
+95% of "detected" keys are:
+- Public keys with zero privileges
+- Expired/revoked tokens
+- Test mode credentials

+### The Solution
+TokenSpot validates keys in real-time and tells you:
+- ✅ **Is it valid?**
+- 🔴 **What permissions does it have?**
+- 👤 **Which account does it belong to?**
+- ⚡ **How critical is this finding?**

 ## ⚡ Quick Start

 ```bash